 A new tube ranges from $150 to $250 for a decent one, so this will wait a bit.

-Mirrors are a pretty huge deal for a laser system and it is important to have good ones.
+Mirrors and lenses are a pretty huge deal for a laser system and it is important to have good ones.
 Why?
 Because every time a laser bounces off a mirror, it looses a small amount of energy.
 For example, a cheap mirror might have a reflectance of 95%.
 That sounds okay, but when you consider that three of them are used in the system, it adds up.
 The laser after the first mirror will be at 95%, after the second will be 90.25%, and the end laser output will be 85.7%.
 In edition to losing power, this also means that the mirrors will heat up and degrade faster.
 Replacing the mirrors with better ones helps to fix this.

 IR is invisible to the human eye.
 This means that the only way to line things up without changes to the system is to move the laser, do a test fire, and see where you get a burn mark.
 This means that to line up your laser, you have to burn something.
 With a laser combiner, you can add a low powered, red laser into the same path as the IR laser beam.
 The end result is that you can align mirrors and center your materials without risk of injury or damage to the material or machine.